 But how does he actually breathe?
 How is this unusual computer case formed?

 To the last CES 2022, the CyberPower company has announced the testing of an innovative case, with a unique and surprising design; the computer breathes autonomously, regulating the flow of air during use.

 Il CyberPowerPC Kinetic Case it is made up of over 108 triangular panels, connected to each other through a series of hinges.
-Eighteen mechanical air vents open and close at different speeds, revealing the PC fans that breathe air in order to function at their best.
+Eighteen mechanical air vents open and close at different speeds, revealing the PC fans breathing air in order to function at their best.

 Inside the computer were placed a series of sensors, which have the task of detecting changes in temperature and helping the air intakes to choose a certain opening speed.

 One of the most interesting aspects is the lack of arbitrariness of the air intakes.
-Sensors sense which parts of the PC are vulnerable to heating and open the corresponding vents immediately, thereby optimizing the cooling process.
+The sensors sense which parts of the PC are vulnerable to heating and open the corresponding vents immediately, thereby optimizing the cooling process.

 CyperPowerPC, the computer that breathes

 The creative director of CyperPowerPC, Nam Hoang, he wondered what are the hidden potential of a computer chassis.